fischstreicheln/fischstreicheln.github.io/_posts/2018-11-15-DTMC-discrete-time-markov-chains.md

 </div>

-This is a state diagram of **Ehrenfest Model** with $$N=3$$, which is a simple, discrete model of the exchange of heat or gas molecules between two isolated bodies, by formulated as simple ball and urn model.
+This is a state diagram of **Ehrenfest Model** with $$N=3$$, which is a simple, discrete model of the exchange of heat or gas molecules between two isolated bodies, by formulated as simple **ball and urn model**.
 * The balls correspond to the molecules, and there are $$N=3$$ balls in the system in this case.
 * The urns correspond to the two isolated bodies, and the urns are labeled with 1 and 2.
 * At each time instant, a ball in the system is chosen at random and moved from the current urn to